 - Don’t send a separate resume.
 It will not be uploaded into your file.
 Instead use the Common Application.
 The activities and honors section are a great place to showcase your commitments and accomplishments.

-- We require three letters of recommendation; one from a school counselor, a math or science teacher, and a humanities or social science teacher.
+- We require three letters of recommendation; one from a school counselor, a math or science teacher, and a humanities, social science, or arts teacher.
 If you need to send another letter, our system allows for one additional recommendation (this can be academic or non-academic i.e. supervisor, coach, etc.).
 We do not recommend that you submit additional letters given our volume of applications.